When performing the helm upgrade for the first time, during Runtime Fabric creation:

 Upstream Response Timeout

-The time the upstream service has to respond from when Flex Gateway sends a request.
+The time the upstream service has to respond from when Omni Gateway sends a request.

 Stream Idle Timeout